15 Introduction to workshop

 Our big picture aim is to create a data analysis project that:

-- Explicitly includes the processing and analysis steps (as code), so they are reproducible
+- Explicitly includes the processing and analysis steps (as code) in a pipeline, so they are reproducible.

-All of this will be exemplified through a simple analysis of a lipidomics dataset during the course.
+All of this will be exemplified through a simple analysis of a lipidomics dataset during the workshop.

 Initial project structure